 4. Make a shopping list

-There are some vegan staple ingredients that you’re likely to need that you don’t yet have at home.
+There are some vegan staple ingredients you’re likely to need that you don’t yet have at home.
 These include:

-- Margarine – Butter isn’t vegan but most margarine is
+- Margarine – Butter isn’t vegan, but most margarine is.

-- Meat alternatives – Sausages, burgers, mince, chicken pieces, and pies are all easy to find as are things like tofu and tempeh.
-Just be careful as some vegetarian fake meat products are not vegan
+- Meat alternatives – Sausages, burgers, mince, chicken pieces, and pies are all easy to find, as are things like tofu and tempeh.
+Just be careful as some vegetarian fake meat products are not vegan.

-- Agave nectar – If you usually have honey, you’ll want this on your list instead
+- Agave nectar – If you usually have honey, you’ll want this on your list instead.

 - Seasonal fresh fruit